Anjalitiwari99/AQI_Prediction_System/README.md

 An interactive **Air Quality Prediction System** developed using Machine Learning to analyze and predict the **Air Quality Index (AQI)** based on major environmental and meteorological parameters.

-The project focuses on **Prayagraj air quality data** and provides an interactive Streamlit dashboard for data exploration, visualization, AQI prediction, health awareness, and machine learning model analysis.
+The project focuses on **Prayagraj air quality data** and provides an interactive Streamlit dashboard for data exploration, visualization, AQI prediction, health awareness, and Machine Learning model analysis.

 ---